The Rational Field: Metrics Are Not Meaning

 How Metrics Distortion Takes Hold

-Distortion begins when proxies replace judgment.
-The measurement becomes easier to track than the reality it reflects.
+Metrics distortion begins when proxies replace judgment.
+The measurement becomes easier to manage than the reality it represents.

 Metrics vs Meaning

-The core tension is not data versus ignorance.
+The central conflict is not data versus intuition.
 It is metrics vs meaning.

 Structure Holds Where Metrics Drift